Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Installing Dependencies
 -----------------------

-The following needed to installed and avialable on the path
+The following  programs need to installed and avialable in the path:-

 * tabix and bgzip (https://github.com/samtools/htslib)
 * rabbitmq-server (https://www.rabbitmq.com/download.html)